Friday the 13th is a potent reminder to honor the feminine energy rising on the planet today and within ourselves.

 Friday is astrological the day of the week associated with the planet Venus.
 Venus is associated with love, money, relationships and beauty and is named after the Roman Goddess of love.

-In this light of this new feminine awareness, on the synchronistic day of Friday the 13th, together we can honor and respect ourselves and each other and come into a higher level of sacred leadership today.
+In this light of this new feminine awareness, on the synchronistic day of Friday the 13th, together we can honor and respect ourselves and each other and come into a higher level of honoring the sacred feminine today.

 Kara Maria Ananda